NeurodataWithoutBorders/pynwb/README.rst

 2) Make your changes.

-3) Push your feature branch to origin (i.e. bitbucket)
+3) Push your feature branch to origin (i.e. github)

 .. code-block:: bash